s3fs

 Installation

-To install s3fs, follow this guide
+To install s3fs, follow the guide

 file in <key_ID>:<secret_key>